Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 Combine the default Health Cards and the specific Health Cards for this game.
 Shuffle and take out 5: this is your **Health Deck**.

-Place the 5 row tokens in order: you'll place your instructions underneath these each round.
+Place 5 instruction tokens in a row.
+You'll place your vehicle cards underneath these each round.

+Pick any start player.

 @TODO: IMAGE